There has been a lot of debate about whether playing competitive sports is positive or negative for young children.

 When taking score, there is greater motivation to give our best effort in order to win.
 And, when we lose, we are better able to discover what we need to improve in order get a better results next time.

 Whether we like it or not, there are times in life when we will all be under some form of pressure.
 Personal, career, education, social etc. Competition helps us learn to perform under pressure.
 As well as, keeping our nerve when we’re reach outside our comfort zone.

 Learning how accept defeat or situations that do not go exactly as you’d hoped is a valuable characteristic that children will develop through competitive sport.
 Learning that losing is a simple part of life and that it helps us to grow when we are young helps us handle the ups and downs of life as we grow older.

 Competition Teaches Kids How To Set And Achieve Goals

 There are many areas of life where kids can learn how to set and achieve goals.
-But when goal setting is done in a competitive sporting environment it often increases accountability and motivation by having clear deadlines, scorecards and regular progress checks.
+But, when goal setting is undertaken in a competitive sporting environment, it often increases accountability and motivation.
+As goal setting provides clear deadlines, scorecards and regular progress checks.

 Competition Improves Risk Management

 Entering the competitive sporting arena comes with many risks that can seem daunting to a young child.
 As they learn to approach and overcome these risks and see the potential rewards they become better at weighing up more important risky situations that they will encounter in life.

 Playing sport as a kid should always be focused around fun.
 Playing games and meeting new friends is one the best parts of being a kid.
 And, competitive sport provides a safe and supportive environment for children to get fit and have fun.